alphagov/govuk-prototype-kit/docs/documentation/install/install-the-kit.md

 ## Terminal basics

-The terminal (on Mac and Linux, git bash on Windows) lets you type in commands and run programs on your computer.
-You can also use it to browse your file system, for example to open folders.
+The terminal on MacOS and Linux (and Git Bash on Windows, which is part of Git for Windows) lets you type in commands and run programs on your computer.

+The important thing to remember about the terminal is that you‘re working in one directory (folder) at any one time.

+There are a few commands you‘ll have to run in the terminal to use the Prototype Kit.

+### Commands

+* `cd [name of directory]`  = change to [name of directory]
+* `cd ~`  = go to your home directory
+* `ls` = list all the folders and files in a directory
+* `pwd` = print working directory tells you what directory you’re in
+* press up and down on the keyboard to go through previous commands
+* `npm start`  = start the Prototype Kit (you need to be in your prototype folder)

+To quit the kit, in the terminal press the <b>ctrl</b> and <b>c</b> keys together.

+If you type a command that the terminal does not understand, it will show you an error message.
+Do not worry if you see one of these.
+Have a look at the command you wrote and see if there is a typo in the command.

 You can follow a [tutorial on basic terminal commands](https://tutorials.codebar.io/command-line/introduction/tutorial.html) on the codebar website.